The race against time to save Pompeii

 What's more, in a wedge-shaped area of unexcavated mass jutting in on the ruins, there needed to be a full excavation of the 1,000-square meter area, to protect the standing structures around it.

-All that means that from 2017-2019, Pompeii saw the kind of excavations that had not been done since the prewar period.
+All that means that from 2017 to 2019, Pompeii saw the kind of excavations that had not been done since the prewar period.

 Excavating the 'new' city